haganbt/datasift-sql-framework/README.md

 ### Default Processor

 The default processor is a generic processor that will attempt to guess what data to insert in to appropriate tables.

-It does this by assuming that the table and field names are mapped to associated DataSift JSON objects.
+It does this by assuming that the table and fields defined in the model file are named acording to the associated DataSift JSON objects.
 For example:

  - twitter.user data object maps to the twitter_user table
  - interaction object data object maps to the interaction table